unpoly/unpoly/README.md

 This will open a server on <http://localhost:3000> and opens that URL with your default browser.

+In addition to the unit tests, there is an optional support repo [`unpoly-manual-tests`](https://github.com/unpoly/unpoly-manual-tests).
+It contains a Rails app to play with Unpoly features that are hard to test well with a unit test.
+E.g. the visual look of overlays, or edge cases when booting Unpoly.

 ### Making a new release

 You can use this repository to publish a new version of the `unpoly` npm package.